-After everything we’d been through together, the L35AF spent its final minutes chewing up three rolls of film like a rabid dog.
-And the final roll of film I’d successfully run through it were just casual walking-around-town images.
-To top it off, the first three or four exposures I forgot the timer was on and they were snapped when I was trying to figure out the cameras problem.
+After everything we’d been through together, my Nikon L35AF spent its final minutes chewing up three rolls of film like a rabid dog.
+And the final roll of film I’d successfully run through it were just casual walk-around-town snapshots – nothing special.
+To top it off, for the first three or four exposures of that final roll, I’d forgotten that the timer was on.
+Most of them were useless shots snapped while I was trying to figure out the camera’s problem.
 I felt like a total chump.

 “You’re a bluebird on a telegraph line”

 For a long time I had tried to envision a way to write about the Pikaichi for this site.
 A proper review had already been done and I had no intention of writing a lesser version of it.
 Still, something unique and useful escaped my imagination.
 Little did I think that my opportunity would arrive in the form of an obituary.